 Leverage in real estate investing typically refers to using borrowed money to finance the purchase of a property.
 Using leverage, investors can increase their purchasing power and acquire more rental properties than they could with their own cash.
 This can help diversify their portfolio and spread their risk across multiple properties.

 Using leverage with real estate is easier than with most other investments.
 For example, you must have a margin account to use leverage when investing in the stock market.
 Even then, you can face a margin call and be forced to liquidate your investment at an inopportune time.
-With real estate, your loan stays in place for an extended time and doesn’t change based on the underlying asset’s value (your rental house).
+With real estate, your loan stays in place for an extended time and doesn’t change based on property values.

 Additionally, leveraging a rental property can increase the potential return on investment if the property appreciates over time.
 For example, if an investor purchases a rental property for $100,000 with a 20% down payment of $20,000 and the property appreciates to $120,000 over several years, the investor would have made a return of 100% on their initial investment of $20,000, not including any rental income earned during that time.